matthijsbrouwer/arduino_api/README.md

 ## Arduino

-An [Arduino Board](https://www.arduino.cc/) is used to connect several components.
+An [Arduino board](https://www.arduino.cc/) is used to connect several components.
 In this demonstrator setup, the leds and button from an Arduino Shield are used as LED1, LED2 and BUTTON1, and the SENSOR1 signal is simulated by using a potentiometer as a voltage divider.

-Connections:
+Connections used on the board:

 - LED1 to pin 12 (Digital Out)
 - LED2 to pin 13 (Digital Out)
 - BUTTON1 to pin 11 (Digital In)
 - SENSOR1 to pin 0 (Analog In)

-The [api software](arduino/api/api.ino), based on this setup, has to be uploaded to the Arduino Board.
+The [api software](arduino/api/api.ino), based on this setup, has to be uploaded to the Arduino board.
-Adjusting the software to support other or more components should not be too difficult, but will probably very project specific.
+Adjusting the software to support other or more components should not be too difficult, but detailed specifications are probably project specific.
+This implementation only aims at illustrating what is possible.

 ## Architecture